-No photos from Ray Collett's Dec 12th talk on Sri Lankan railways but, for those of you who wast to know more, the book Ray referred to was: Hemasiri Fernando (2014) The Uva Railway - Railway to the Moon ISBN 978-955-44167-1-0.
+Below are three photos from Ray Collett's Dec 12th talk on Sri Lankan railways; for those of you who want to know more, the book Ray referred to was: Hemasiri Fernando (2014) The Uva Railway - Railway to the Moon ISBN 978-955-44167-1-0.
 The company he went with was PTG Rail Tours.

 Here are some photos by Pete Ager of the October 13th trip to Bugatti Heritage.

 Here are some photos from the trip to Hereford Waterworks Museum, also courtesy of Pete Ager.